OfficeDev/teams-toolkit-samples/large-scale-notification/README.md

 ## Install Teams App for all users

 1. Visit https://admin.teams.microsoft.com/.
-Click "Manage apps" under "Teams apps" and find the app with name "notification-scale-demo-dev".
+Click "Manage apps" under "Teams apps" and find the app with name "large-scale-notifi-dev".
 2. Click the app and click "Publish" to approve the request.
 3. Copy "App Id" in app details page and paste it to variable `TEAMS_APP_ID` in `script/installAppForUsers.js`.
 4. Visit https://developer.microsoft.com/en-us/graph/graph-explorer.
 Click "Modify permissions" and consent "TeamsAppInstallation.ReadWriteForUser".
-5. Copy the "Access token" and paste it to variable `AUTH_TOKEN` in `script/installAppForUsers.js`.
+5. Copy the "Access token" and paste it to variable `ACCESS_TOKEN` in `script/installAppForUsers.js`.
 6. Run command in project folder: `node script/installAppForUsers.js`.
 7. Check the provisioned Azure Storage Account Table `installation` for installation records.